Understanding Practifi Protect

 • Date/Time

 Formula fields cannot be included in Platform Encryption because they are only calculated upon request.
-This means they aren't stored in the data center and thus aren't included in the feature's scope.
-Outside of fields in the Practifi data model, Files, Notes and Feed posts can also be encrypted.
+This means they aren't stored in the data center and therefore aren't within the feature's scope.
+Outside of fields in the Practifi data model, Files, Notes, and Feed posts can also be encrypted.
 For additional information, please consult this Salesforce Help article.

 Encryption Types

 Two types of encryption are available, with different benefits and trade-offs to consider.
-Encryption methods can be chosen field-by-field, providing flexibility when determining your approach.
+Encryption methods can be chosen field by field, providing flexibility in determining your approach.

 • Deterministic encryption is the more permissive option.
-It supports fields such as External IDs and allows fields to be used as filter criteria in the queries performed by Practifi components like tiles, record lists and Salesforce reports.
-The downside is that the encryption method is more likely to be compromised, as the encrypted version of a field's value needs to be identical between records for filtering to work.
-This means that if one record's encryption is compromised for a specific value, so are all the others.
+It supports fields such as External IDs and allows them to be used as filter criteria in queries executed by Practifi components like tiles, record lists, and Salesforce reports.
+The downside is that the encryption method is more likely to be compromised, because the encrypted value of a field must be identical across records for filtering to work.
+This means that if one record's encryption for a specific value is compromised, so are all the others.

 • Probabilistic encryption avoids the risk described above by uniquely encrypting every field value.
 However, this comes at a cost, as the fields are unusable as filter criteria.

 The limitations imposed by the Salesforce platform are documented in detail in Salesforce Help.
 Major considerations are exclusions from criteria-based record-sharing rules and limited support for formula field operators.
-The Practifi product also imposes a limitation, specifically that encrypted fields cannot be used for sorting in record lists.
-In cases when they're used by default, such as the Name field in the Directory, the Last Modified Date field value is used for default sorting instead.
+The Practifi product also imposes a limitation: encrypted fields cannot be used for sorting in record lists.
+When such fields are used for default sorting, such as the Name field in the Directory, the Last Modified Date field value is used instead.

 Recommended Encryption

-We recommend encrypting all personally identifiable information (PII) your firm stores due to its sensitive nature and associated regulatory burdens.
+We recommend encrypting all personally identifiable information (PII) your firm stores, given its sensitive nature and the associated regulatory burdens.
 The US government defines PII as the following:

-The following table lists the elements of the Practifi data model that are generally considered to be PII.
+The following table lists the elements of the Practifi data model generally considered PII.

 Please note: The fields listed in italics below support only deterministic encryption.
 All other fields support both deterministic and probabilistic encryption.